-Our firm handles all areas related to working with Australia, but especially in all issues related to IPO's in Australia, commencing with the liaison with brokers, continuing with the relationship with investors, managing the entire IPO process, including drafting the IPO prospectus, and assisting companies with all issues of regulation and post-IPO activities.
+Our firm handles all areas related to working with listing of Israeli companies outside of Israel, including in the United States of America and Australia.
+We accompany corporations from the first stages of preparing for an IPO, through the listing and thereafter, commencing with the liaison with brokers, continuing with the relationship with investors, managing the entire IPO process, including drafting the IPO prospectus, and assisting companies with all issues of regulation and post-IPO activities.

 There are many measures of success for initial public offerings (IPOs).
 First and foremost is completing the deal and raising the intended proceeds.
 From the perspective of remaining and new shareholders, however, the subsequent short-term trading performance is more often seen as the measure of a good IPO as opposed to a bad IPO.